feldera/feldera/CONTRIBUTING.md

 ## Updating the pipeline manager database schema

+The pipeline manager serves as the API server for Feldera.
+It persists API state in a Postgres DB instance.
-Here are some guidelines when contributing code that affects the Pipeline Manager's DB schema.
+Here are some guidelines when contributing code that affects this database's schema.

-* We use SQL migrations to apply the schema to a live database to faciliate upgrades.
+* We use SQL migrations to apply the schema to a live database to facilitate upgrades.
 We use [refinery](https://github.com/rust-db/refinery) to manage migrations.
 * The migration files can be found in `crates/pipeline_manager/migrations`
 * Do not modify an existing migration file.
 If you want to evolve the schema, add a new SQL or rust file to the migrations folder following [refinery's versioning and naming scheme](https://docs.rs/refinery/latest/refinery/#usage).
 The migration script should update an existing schema as opposed to assuming a clean slate.
 For example, use `ALTER TABLE` to add a new column to an existing table and fill that column for existing rows with the appropriate defaults.
-* If you add a new migration script `V{i}`, add tests for migrations from `V{i-1} to V{i}`.
+* If you add a new migration script `V{i}`, add tests for migrations from `V{i-1}` to `V{i}`.
 For example, add tests that invoke the pipeline manager APIs before and after the migration.